Kim Jong Un has not been seen in North Korea since April 11. However, there have been countless reports of the Supreme Leaders’ possible

 Fortunately, if you live in the good old US of A, then you can freely wager on North Korea politics at any legitimate offshore betting site.
-These sites mainly offer US political lines like 2020 Presidential election odds, but they occasionally have international politics, and current North Korea political issues have given sportsbooks the edge they need to offer the action you want.
+These sites mainly offer US political lines like 2020 Presidential election odds, but they occasionally have international political betting odds, and current North Korea political issues have given sportsbooks the edge they need to offer the action you want.

 Because these books are located offshore and operate outside of US jurisdiction, they are safe and legal to use.
-Remember, there are no federal laws of any kind that prevent Americans from using offshore gambling services, and only two states – Washington and Connecticut – have nominal laws against online gambling (though these are historically unenforced).
+Remember, there are no federal laws of any kind that prevent Americans from using offshore gambling services, and only Washington has nominal laws against online gambling (though these are historically unenforced).

 You don’t often find a great deal of political odds for North Korea, and you will never find election odds for the country, as it is effectively a blood monarchy.
 The country’s founder, Kim Il Sung, passed his rule to his son Kim Jong Il, who then passed it to his son Kim Jong Un.